 By filing a claim for your bike you inform the insurance provider about an incident that causes damages to the insured vehicle.
 It can be an accident, theft or damages due to natural or man-made disasters.
 It requires you to make an application in a proper format requesting to be compensated for the expenses.
 Therefore, it is very important to choose a company that is eligible to pay your claims.

-But before digging into the claim process, you should know what are the types of claims-
+But before digging into the two wheeler insurance claim settlement process, you should know what are the types of claims:

 Deductible is a portion of the total claim that is paid by the insured.
 It is decided at the time of calculation of premium and IDV.
 On the other hand, network garage is one with whom the insurer has tie-ups.
 Your repair expenses are directly paid to the garage if you choose a network garage.

 In case of a bike insurance reimbursement claim, you need to bear the repair expenses from your pocket and register a claim later.
 The insurer will reimburse the incurred amount after verifying the supporting documents such as original repair bill, receipt, policy document, RC etc. The best part is, you can get your car repaired at your preferred garage and compensated for the incurred expense.